What is the secret to making fresh fruit salad? Why fresh fruit, of course. Learn all of my secrets to having perfectly ripe fruit salad year round!

 This is less of a “recipe” post and more of a how-to post.
 The season for fresh fruit in upstate New York is so short that I feel that it’s a terrible shame to add lots of other ingredients to the perfectly fresh fruit!
 Why add sugar or honey or anything else to fresh, seasonal produce?
 The fruit is sweet enough already and bursting with flavor!

 Of the course, the most critical part of having a fresh fruit salad is buying fresh fruit!
 That is what I’m here to help you with today!
-Even if it is the dead of winter, you can have a fresh fruit salad, with a few simple tips to picking out the perfect produce, and a bit of know-how!
+Even if it is the middle of winter, you can have a fresh fruit salad, with a few simple tips to picking out the perfect produce, and a bit of know-how!

-How to Determine Fruit is Ripe?
+How to determine fruit is ripe?

 Each fruit has it’s own specific “trick” to determine the fruits’ ripeness.
 For virtually all fruits, the first test is to smell the fruit.
 If the fruit smells like itself, that is the first sign of ripeness.
 Some fruits like cantaloupe, should have a very strong smell!